 Café culture and independent shops are a big part of Islington life.
 Luckily, Camden Passage in the middle of Upper Street has it all in one picturesque cobbled side street.

-For a caffeine fix or baked treats head to Kipferl Viennese Coffee House, Love Brownies and The Coffeeworks Project.
+For a caffeine fix or baked treats head to Kipferl Viennese Coffee House or Love Brownies.
 For more savoury eats, check out The Breakfast Club for American-diner style hearty fodder.
 Sushi Show is great for Japanese food while Brother Marcus rules the Mediterranean food scene.
 For more local fare, there’s always pub grub and a pint at The Camden Head.